Listed here are the products I use regularly or products that have elevated my quilting game in the past.

 When I started my longarm business, I told customers they could provide any batting they wanted or they could use what I stocked, which was Quilters Dream.
 That was a mistake.
 I wish that I would have made it a requirement to only use this batting!
 I have carried 3 blends regularly: the Machine Blend (70% cotton & 30% poly) linked here, the 100% poly, the Green batting (made with recycled soda bottles).
 I've also used their 100% cotton batting which is nice, it just gets more linty than the others.
 I've LOVED using their wool batting, too - that's usually more of a special occasion batting.
 I'd recommend any and all of their batts.
 Also, I wanted to show you a picture of their product by linking here, but as with all of these products, if you have a local quilt shop, by all means, support them and look for these products there!

 This tool is always at the ready when I'm quilting at the longarm!
 You know those pesky dark threads that get trapped under a quilt top?
 This is like an extremely tiny crochet hook that allows you to enter through the top fabric and fish out the offending thread!
 Simple and effective.
 Use caution though, so that you don't make a whole in the top by over-aggressive "fishing".
 Or grabbing the batting and pulling that through.
-With a little practice, you'll develop a "soft touch". ;)
+With a little practice, you'll develop a "soft touch". ;) Here's a video of mine in use.

 These pre-wound bobbins are my boyfriend.
 I've gotten to the point where I don't even want to quilt without them.
 Please note: I have a wholesale account set up with Fil-Tec, the makers of these tiny blessings.
 I also have an APQS longarm that takes these smaller L bobbins (this is more uncommon, I think as far as longarm quilting machines go - more typical is the larger M bobbin size).
 I usually keep white, black and gray pre-wounds on hand and try to match the bobbin color based on value of the top thread.
 From all of the options I've tried in both pre-wounds and self-wounds -- nothing beats the consistency of tension I get with these magnetized treasures.